|

 Content

-to a large domain of items similar to those on the test.
+to a larger domain of items similar to those on the test.

 representativeness. i.e. the knowledge and skills